youngchief-btw/pdlibc/README.md

-# PublicDomainRepoTemplate
+# pdlibc

-Template for public-domain repositories
+Public-domain C/C++ Standard Library implementation.

 Feel free to use whatever is here for whatever you want, take a look at LICENSE